Rough Transformers: Lightweight and Continuous Time Series Modelling through Signature Patching: Experiments

 \textbf{HR dataset.}\quad Next, we consider the Heart Rate dataset from the TSR archive \cite{tan2020monash}, originally sourced from Beth Israel Deaconess Medical Center (BIDMC).
-This dataset consists of time-series sampled from patient ECG readings, and each model is tasked with forecasting the patient's heart rate (HR) at the sample's conclusion.
+This dataset consists of time-series sampled from patient ECG readings, and each model is tasked to perform a regression by forecasting the patient's heart rate (HR) at the sample's conclusion.
 The data, sampled at 125Hz, consists of three-channel time-series (including time), each spanning $4000$ time steps.
 We used the L2 loss metric to assess the performance.
-Table \ref{table:hr} shows the results.
+Table \ref{table:hr} shows the results, where $\diamond$ denotes the results from \citet{morrill2021neural} and $\dagger$ our reproduction.
 The sequences in the HR dataset are sufficiently short to remain within memory when running the \texttt{Transformer} model.
 The baseline \texttt{Transformer} model improves over \texttt{GRU}, and \texttt{ODE-RNN}, however, it is less competitive when compared with \texttt{Neural-RDE}, suggesting that the Transformer is not particularly well-suited for this type of task.
-However, the \texttt{RFormer} model improves over the baseline \texttt{Transformer} by $67\%$ and yields the best performance overall.
+However, the \texttt{RFormer} model improves over the baseline \texttt{Transformer} by $67\%$.
 Across all tasks, we see significant improvements in efficiency as a consequence of the signature computation.
 We elaborate on this in more detail in the following subsection.

+\textbf{Long Time Series Classification.} \quad We now evaluate the performance of \texttt{RFormer} on five long time series classification tasks from the UEA time series classification archive \cite{bagnall2018uea}.
+A summary of these datasets is provided in Table \ref{table:datasets_summary} in Appendix \ref{app:datasets_details}.
+As previously done in \cite{morrill2021neural}, the original train and test datasets are merged and then randomly divided into new train, validation, and test sets, following a 70/15/15 split.
+The resulting performance metrics are summarized in Table \ref{tab:result1}.\footnote{We note that baseline results for this task were taken from \cite{walker2024log}.}

+In this setting, we see that \texttt{RFormer} generally matches or slightly outperforms the continuous-time and SSM baselines.
+Due to the scaling problems of \texttt{ContiFormer} with respect to sequence length, we were unable to run this baseline within GPU memory constraints in most cases, and thus no results are reported (see Appendix \ref{subsec:additional_efficiency_experiments} for efficiency comparisons between models).
+In contrast, \texttt{RFormer} can cheaply train on the same device (see Section \ref{subsection:comp} for details) due to its ability to take advantage of the parallel nature of GPU processing and compress the original time series.
+This is especially noticeable when compared to continuous-time models (\texttt{Neural-CDE}, \texttt{Neural-RDE}, \texttt{LogCDE}), which are sometimes orders of magnitude slower than our model and consistently report lower or similar results.
+Additional experimental details can be found in Appendix \ref{app:add_experiments}, as well as some experiments on hyperparameter sensitivity.